itsastutiii/mehfilytics/README.md

 ## Objective
-To determine whether unsupervised clustering of mid-level acoustic features can reveal recurring performance regimes in Qawwali music, and to operationalize the results within a Spark compatible analytics pipeline.
+To investigate whether recurring patterns of musical performance can be discovered in Qawwali — a tradition characterized by long, improvisational, and collectively driven performances — using only audio-based, unsupervised analysis of rhythm, percussion, and vocal activity, and to study these patterns at scale within a Spark-based pipeline.

 **Key constraints**: